satansdeer/satansdeer.github.com/_posts/2018-03-19-gradient-coin-tutorial-part-2.markdown

 }
 ```

-Here we also load the auction but now we don't need to check that `auction.seller` is non-zero, because we check if it's equal to `msg.sender` anyway.
+Here we also load the auction but now we don't need to check that `auction.seller` is non-zero because we check if it's equal to `msg.sender` anyway.
 We want only auction creator to be able to cancel auctions.

-Then we delete the auction and send the token back to seller (which is `msg.sender` in our case).
+Then we delete the auction and send the token back to the seller (which is `msg.sender` in our case).

 If you followed the tutorial your `contracts/TokenAuction.sol` should look like this: